Welcome to Gavin Duley's Home Page

 derived from a tiny human frame."

 As with pretty much every web site ever designed, this site is under constant renewal and change.
 Check back from time to time to see what's going on.
 I do hope you enjoy your visit!
+I also have a blog that I sometimes update.

 "Looking down at the earth from 12,000 feet, I felt then that my